coralogix/coralogix-aws-shipper/README.md

 ## Supported Services

+Although `coralogix-aws-shipper` handles all listed AWS product integrations, some of the parameters are product-specific.
+Consult the [Configuration Parameters](#configuration-parameters) for product-specific requirements.

 ### Amazon S3, CloudTrail, VPC Flow Logs and more

 This integration is based on S3.
 Your Amazon S3 bucket can receive log files from all kinds of services, such as [CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-log-file-examples.html), [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html), [Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html#db-auditing-manage-log-files), [Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-s3.html) or different types of load balancers ([ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html)/[NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-access-logs.html)/[ELB](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html)).
 This data is then sent to Coralogix for analysis.

 You may also include SNS/SQS in the pipeline so that the integration triggers upon notification.

+### Amazon SNS/SQS

+A separate integration for SNS or SQS is available.
+In this case, the S3 is not used as an intermediary.
+You can receive messages directly from both services to your Coralogix subscription.
+You will need the ARN of the individual SNS/SQS topic.

 ### Amazon CloudWatch